-Impact on Infection Intensity: Deworming reduced moderate to heavy helminth infections by 25 percentage points (61 percent) amongst children in the treatment groups.
+Impact on Infection Intensity: Deworming reduced moderate to heavy helminth infections by at least 31 percentage points (76 percent) amongst children in the treatment groups.
 Pupils that received treatment reported being sick less often, and they had significantly better height-for-age—a measure of nutritional status.
 Health education had minimal impact on worm prevention behaviors, including observed pupil cleanliness, the proportion of pupils wearing shoes, or self-reported exposure to fresh water.
 Therefore, to the extent that the program improved health, it almost certainly did so through the effect of the medicines rather than through health education.

-Cost-Effectiveness: Including the spillover benefits of treatment, the cost per additional year of school participation was US$3.50, making deworming considerably more cost-effective than alternative methods of increasing school participation, such as school subsidies.
+Cost-Effectiveness: Including the spillover benefits of treatment, the cost per additional year of school participation was US$2.92, making deworming considerably more cost-effective than alternative methods of increasing school participation, such as school subsidies.

 1 Worm infections are reduced among schoolchildren living within 3 km of treated individuals, but not much beyond that, although the original paper estimated benefits out to a distance of 6 km due to a coding error.
 For more on the updated results, see Hicks et al. (2014a), Hicks et al (2014b), and Hicks et al (2015), all cited below.
 For an update (July 2015) from the authors on deworming impacts on education, see here.